 - Throughout this time, the surgery scheduler is / should be coordinating with the surgery center or hospital about the block of time and number of patients that they should be expecting.

-- Until all the prerequisite steps have been met, the surgery cannot be confirmed from your practice’s side and unless you confirm the surgeries from your side, the surgical center runs the risk of losing revenues (their investments are significantly higher than yours).
+- Until all the prerequisite steps have been met, the surgery cannot be confirmed from your practice’s side.
+As you know, unless you confirm the surgeries from your side, the surgical center runs the risk of losing revenues (their investments are significantly higher than yours).

 - Make sure that you do not submit one piece of information at a time.
 Your surgery partner will expect an entire surgery packet from you – send the entire packet together, in one shot and always keep your surgery partner up to date on the latest status of the patient.